 However, unlike human, signs of these conditions often go unnoticed not until it gets advanced when it's already hard to prevent and treat.

-Luckily, you can help your aging pet maintain a good mental health for as long as possible.
+Luckily, you can help your aging pet maintain good mental health for as long as possible.
 There are a lot of ways to do it.
 Not only can it delay, but there's a good chance that your dog will avoid developing one.

 - Always keep your dog's body and mind active.
 Make sure you engage him in his daily physical exercise and do some mental exercises as well, as these will help him stimulate his mental health.
 Always make sure that your dog has a chance to socialize with other pets and people.

-- Supplement you dogs with SAMe (S-adenosylmethionine).
+- Supplement your dogs with SAMe (S-adenosylmethionine).
 This supplement is a safe and effective way to help your dog improve his mental decline.
 Consult your vet for the right dosage for your dog.
 You could also ask for other supplement recommendations.

 - Medium-chain triglycerides (MCTs) have also been known to improve brain energy metabolism.
 Aside from that, it also decreases the amyloid protein buildup, which is the cause of brain lesions in senior dogs.
 Coconut oil is one example of a rich source of MCTs.
 The recommended dosage is 1/4 teaspoon per 10 pounds of body weight and is to be fed two times a day.